tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/TKE Serverless 集群指南/Kubernetes 对象管理/Annotation 说明_intl_en.md

-This document describes the annotation that is unique to super nodes and effective for Pods running on super nodes in TKE general and serverless clusters.
+This document describes the annotation that is unique to super nodes and effective for Pods running on super nodes in TKE general and Serverless clusters.

 ## Annotation Usage
 ### Adding a Pod annotation to a workload